katonpang/katonpang.github.io/_pages/about.md

 In the course of this career shift, I attained a Graduate Certificate in Software Design and development from the University of Washington.
 Throughout this academic endeavor, I developed proficiency in object-oriented programming and advanced algorithms using Java and C++.
 Furthermore, I demonstrated competence in SQL, effectively applying it within the MySQL database system.

-Feel free to explore my completed projects!
+Feel free to check out my completed projects!

 {::comment}